FritzHeider/SnapEditAI/README.md

 3. Add required API keys for AI services
 4. Build and run on iOS 16+ device or simulator

+### Running Tests

+Run `swift test` to build the package and execute all unit and UI tests.

 ## API Integration

 ### Required Services